Original version of this Guide by Greg Pearce

 This is an introduction to ISIS/Draw, a program from MDL that is free for non-commercial use.
 You can use it to draw chemical structures, and export them for viewing as 3D models.
 Instructions for exporting structures for 3D viewing are given on the RasMol page; see "Method 2" there.
 (Isis/Draw has a menu item called "View molecule in RasMol".
 It seems to not work properly, and we ignore it here.)

 |A 3D view of folic acid, made from the ISIS/Draw structure shown above.|

 top of page

 The ISIS/Draw program is no longer available.
-It has been succeeded by the program Symyx Draw (Accelrys Draw), available only for Windows.
-(There is no Mac successor program.)
-Thus this page no longer contains information about how to obtain ISIS/Draw.
 The page is maintained for those who may already have it.

 Requirements.
 ISIS/Draw 2.5 is distributed as a version for Windows 98, 2000, NT 4.0, or XP.
+(I think it runs fine on newer versions of Windows.)
 A version of ISIS/Draw for the Macintosh is also available.